Do you ever feel like you are stuck or at the crossroads of your career?

-The reason that women share these insights with me is that I encourage them to stop, breathe and reflect.
+Women share these insights with me because I ask them (often) to stop, breathe and reflect.

-I wonder what would happen if women chose to prioritise themselves, their wellbeing, their happiness and their career in 2018?
+I wonder what would happen if women chose to prioritise themselves, their wellbeing, their happiness and their career?

 Your priorities are exactly that.
 Yours.
-But setting your priorities means taking the time (there’s that pesky word again) to examine what is important to you and why.
+But setting your priorities means taking the time to examine what is important to you and why.

-When women come to my masterclasses or mentoring programs, they are buying time.
+When women work with me, they are buying time.
 Time for themselves to reflect and learn, about themselves.
 I am a firm believer that the power of reflective exercises cannot be underestimated.
 Reflection doesn’t mean navel gazing or simply wandering back through your personal history.
 It means taking time off the hamster wheel of busyness (oh that B word!) to examine what makes you tick and why.
 I mean, when was the last time you simply sat and daydreamed?

 Reflection gives your brain an opportunity to pause amidst the chaos, to untangle and sort through observations and experiences, consider multiple possible interpretations, and create meaning.
 This meaning becomes learning, which can then inform your future mindsets and actions.